 - 13.D.1.a.
-Players call all lines on their side of the court, including NVZ and service foot faults. - 13.D.1.b.
-Players may call NVZ faults and service foot faults on the opponent's side of the court.
-If there is any disagreement among players about the called fault, a replay shall occur. - 13.D.1.c.
+In the spirit of good sportsmanship, players are expected to call any type of fault on themselves as soon as the fault is committed or detected.
+The fault call must happen before the next serve occurs. - 13.D.1.b.
+Players call all lines on their end of the court, including non-volley zone and service foot faults. - 13.D.1.c.
+Players may call non-volley zone and service foot faults on the opponent's end of the court.
+If there is any disagreement among players about the called foot fault, a replay shall occur.

+13.D.1.d.
+For non-officiated matches, if a player believes an opponent has committed any type of fault other than a service or non-volley zone foot fault as noted in Section 7 - Fault Rules, they may mention the specific fault to the opponent(s) but they have no authority to enforce the fault.
+The final decision on fault resolution belongs to the player that allegedly committed the fault.

+13.D.2.
+Officiated Play.

+- 13.D.2.a.
+Players call baseline, sideline, and center service line on their end of the court. - 13.D.2.b.
 In the spirit of good sportsmanship, players are expected to call faults on themselves as soon as the fault is committed or detected.
 The fault call must happen before the next serve occurs.
-For non-officiated matches, if a player believes the opponent(s) have committed a fault, they may mention the specific fault to the player(s) but have no authority to enforce them.
-The final decision on fault resolution belongs to the player that allegedly committed the fault.
-The exception to which player has enforcement authority is provided in Rule 13.D.1.b.

-- 13.D.2.
-Officiated Play. - 13.D.2.a.
-Players call baseline, sideline, and center service line on their side of the court. - 13.D.3.
-Officiated Play with Line Judges. - 13.D.3.a.
-Players call center service line on their side of the court. - 13.D.3.b.
-Except for center service line calls, player's line calls are not valid in matches with line judges, except to overrule a call to disadvantage their own team (see Rule 6.D.13).
+13.D.3.
+Officiated Play with Line Judges.

+- 13.D.3.a.
+Players call center service line on their end of the court. - 13.D.3.b.
+Except for center service line calls, player's line calls are not valid in matches with line judges, except to overrule a call to disadvantage their own team (See Rule 6.D.13).
 Players may appeal a line call made by the line judge to the referee.
 (See Rule 13.F.) - 13.D.3.c.
 If the line judge(s) and referee cannot make a line call, the rally shall be replayed.